-Also known as the PacMan Nebula, an emission
+NGC 281, also known as the PacMan Nebula, is an emission

 nebula in the constellation Cassiopeiae,

 which is an active region of star formation.

 The stars of the young open cluster IC 1590, which is embedded in the nebula,